orbs-network/orbs-spec/behaviors/services/state-storage.md

 #### Commit state
 * Update the state store according to the block's `state_diff`.
   * Also update the state merkle tree while updating each state value.
-  * When setting the zero value (an empty byte array), delete the entry from both state and merkle tree.
+  * When setting the null value (an empty byte array), delete the entry from both state and merkle tree.
 * Update `last_committed_block` to match the given block.

 &nbsp;